-How much protein do you want in your beverage?
+How much protein content do you want in your beverage?

-Grande Ultra can be formulated into a beverage at various levels of protein; it is typically formulated into an 8 oz. beverage to contain 10-20 grams of protein per serving.
+Grande Ultra can be formulated into a beverage at various levels of whey protein supplementation.
+A typical 8-oz. beverage formulation contains between 10-20 grams of protein per serving.
 Higher levels of protein could result in the product gelling during processing when heat is added.

-The vast majority of flavor profiles are conducive to using WPI.
+Grande Ultra WPI is relatively flavorless, making the vast majority of flavor profiles conducive to using it.
 However, products and trending beverages that are high in tannins may not interact well with whey proteins.
 Some examples of products containing high tannin levels include tea, grapes, ciders and coffee.

-4. How is Grande Bravo incorporated into a food system?
+8. How is Grande Bravo WPC incorporated into a food system?

-Grande Bravo is an extremely versatile ingredient that allows it to work in many different types of food processing systems.
+Grande Bravo is an extremely versatile ingredient that allows it to work in multiple food processing systems.
 It is conducive to a wide range of environments, including kettle cook, high shear, pumping, homogenization, retort, freeze/thaw and baking.

 Each application has its own unique challenges, and the best way to discover whether a Grande whey protein product will work is to connect with one of our food scientists who have the experience — and passion — to create top-notch formulations that consumers love.
 They’ve seen it all and, if there’s a way, they’ll find it.